FAQ

 Why do you recommend 12 sessions?

 My clergy member is willing to help financially pay for the cost of counseling.
-However, I can't find someone in my area who both has the speciality areas I need as well as someone who will uphold my spiritual values.
+However, I can't find someone in my area who has both the speciality areas I need as well as someone who will uphold my spiritual values.
 How do I approach my clergy about working with you remotely?

 My insurance will reimburse for visits that are individual only.
 Would you be willing to change the ones on the invlice that say "family" or "couple" to "individual"?